EvercityEcosystem/carbon-credits/README.md

 - Project owner creates a Project in Carbon Credits pallet, choosing a carbon credits standard(extrinsic - create_project())

-- Project owner can change project file id in a Project in Carbon Credits pallet to a new ine(extrinsic - change_project_file_id())
+- Project owner can change project file id in a Project in Carbon Credits pallet to a new one.
+Available before signing starts(extrinsic - change_project_file_id())

 - Project owner adds signers and their roles to project(extrinsic - assign_project_signer())